skybluesofa/laravel-microblog/README.md

 composer require skybluesofa/laravel-microblog
 ```

-Then include the service provider inside `config/app.php`.
+The service provider should be automatically installed on Laravel 5.5+.
+If you are running a lesser verion, then include the service provider inside `config/app.php`.

 ```php
 'providers' => [